Muflerman/vf1-hud/README.md

 ![76938c9968fc031fad35565497eea9ae](https://github.com/user-attachments/assets/46a284c0-3ed2-4c12-b87d-d766f5b2dd64)
 ![8b906999e4e2cf1417b688b738324049](https://github.com/user-attachments/assets/6dd70faa-e946-43e6-9bde-7a72135085a6)

-Acknowledgements:
+🎮 vf1-hud

+A premium, modern, and highly optimized HUD for FiveM servers.
+Designed to provide a clean interface, smooth performance, and an immersive player experience.

+🙏 Acknowledgements

 This resource is a deep rework based on the original mt-hud.
-Special thanks to MT-Scripts for providing the excellent foundation on which we built this new premium design.
+Special thanks to MT-Scripts for providing the excellent foundation on which this new premium design was built.

 ✨ Main Features
+👤 Dynamic Player HUD

+Health

-Dynamic Player HUD: Health, Armor (only if > 0), Hunger, Thirst, and Voice.
+Armor (only visible if > 0)

-Smart Voice: Spanish labels (whisper, normal, shout) with a green neon speaking indicator.
+Hunger

+Thirst

+Voice indicator

+🎤 Smart Voice System

+Spanish voice labels:

+Whisper

+Normal

+Shout

+Green neon speaking indicator

+🏃 Centered Stamina Bar

-Centered Stamina: Premium stamina bar centered at the bottom, inspired by modern designs.
-Only appears during physical activity.
+Premium stamina bar centered at the bottom of the screen

+Inspired by modern HUD designs

+Only appears during physical activity

-Premium Car HUD:
+🚗 Premium Car HUD

+High-contrast speedometer

-High-contrast speedometer with vibration effect at high speeds (> 220 KMH).
+Vibration effect at high speeds (> 220 KMH)

-Dynamic and smooth segmented RPM bar.
+Dynamic and smooth segmented RPM bar

-Vertical Engine and Fuel indicators.
+Vertical Engine and Fuel indicators

-Amber/brown styled header boxes for Location, Street, and Gear (ALL CAPS).
+Amber/Brown styled header boxes for:

+LOCATION

+STREET

+GEAR
+(Displayed in ALL CAPS)

-The Car HUD only appears when the vehicle’s engine is running.
+Car HUD only appears when the vehicle engine is running

+🗺 Optimized Square Minimap

-Optimized Square Minimap: Based on the “Dalrae solve,” automatically adjusted for all screen resolutions.
+Based on the "Dalrae solve"

-Extreme Optimization: 100ms update latency for total smoothness (0.01ms – 0.03ms resmon usage).
+Automatically adjusts to all screen resolutions

+⚡ Extreme Optimization

+100ms update interval

+Ultra low resmon usage: 0.01ms – 0.03ms

+Built for performance without sacrificing visual quality.

-🛠️ Dependencies
+🛠 Dependencies

 qb-core or qbx_core

 ox_lib

-📋 Installation

-Resource folder name: vf1-hud

-Ensure dependencies are installed.

-Add ensure vf1-hud to your server.cfg.

-© 2026 mfl-scrpts – Quality & Performance.
-Original base: MT-Scripts (mt-hud)